What Does Arizona’s “Right to Work” Law Mean?

 Criticism of Right to Work in Arizona

 Not everyone thinks this is the best system for workers.
-Some criticize it, saying it causes poor working conditions and lower wages for workers.
-Supporters say it attracts more businesses to our state and gives both workers and employers more freedom.
+Some critics argue that it leads to poor working conditions and lower wages for workers.
+Supporters say it attracts more businesses to our state and provides both workers and employers with greater flexibility.

-In a Phoenix New Times article about a nonprofit group in our state called Arizona Works Together, they explain the group pushed to get a ballot measure on the 2024 ballot to repeal Arizona’s right-to-work law.
+In a Phoenix New Times article about a nonprofit group in our state, Arizona Works Together, the group explains that it pushed to get a ballot measure on the ballot last year that was aimed at repealing Arizona’s right-to-work law.

 Phoenix New Times | BallotPedia